 29–30 June: Haro Wine Festival

-There are celebrations all over Spain to mark the wine harvest, and one of the best is held in Haro in La Rioja region.
+There are celebrations all over Spain to mark the wine harvest.
+One of the best is held in Haro in La Rioja region.
 La Batalla de Vino, or the Wine Fight, starts with a huge street party on the eve of 29 June.
 The next day, the locals climb up a nearby mountain and drench each other with rioja using sprays, buckets, water pistols, or whatever they can lay their hands on.
 The battle moves down the mountain and into the town where dancing and general merrymaking continues, all accompanied by the quaffing of lots and lots of vino tinto.
 Wear old clothes!

 21 June–12 July: International Festival of Music and Dance, Granada